Mortgage Rates Have Been Steadily Dropping. Here’s How to Prepare for a Mortgage Refinance

 • Wait (cautiously) if you’re early in the process, rates are trending downward, and your lender offers float-down protection or extended locks.

-• Monitor daily movement.
-Even small fluctuations can have a big impact—especially on larger loan amounts.
+• Monitor daily movement — even small fluctuations can have a meaningful impact, especially on larger loan balances.

-Pro tip: You can also start an application, float while rates are falling, and choose to lock once your savings goal is met—but talk to your lender early about how they manage this process.
+Pro tip: You can start an application, float while rates are falling, and choose to lock once your savings goal is met — but talk to your lender early about how they manage this process.

 Mortgage Rates Forecast: What’s Next?

 Mortgage rates are showing signs of easing after recent shifts in Fed policy, but don’t expect a sharp drop overnight.
-Here’s what is happening now and what experts anticipate for the rest of 2025:
+Here’s what’s happening now and what analysts anticipate for the remainder of 2026:

-• Most believe mortgage rates will remain in the low- to mid-6% range for the rest of 2025.
-Falling significantly below 6% will likely require more aggressive rate cuts or policy shifts.
+• What analysts are forecasting.
+Most expect mortgage rates to remain in the low- to mid-6% range for the remainder of 2026.
+A sustained move below 6% would likely require more aggressive Fed action or a notable shift in economic conditions.

-If rates continue to fall, more homeowners may find themselves in the money for a refinance.
+If rates continue to fall, more homeowners may find themselves in a strong position to refinance.

-• Nearly anyone who bought in the second half of 2023 or early 2024 could benefit
+• At 5.75%: Nearly anyone who bought in the second half of 2023 or early 2024 could benefit meaningfully from a refinance.

 Final Thoughts: Is It Time to Refi?